 Ashtanga Yoga is the systematic set of sutras compiled by Maharshi Patanjali.
 The Sanskrit word Ashtanga means eight limbs.
 In other words, it is also said the eight limbs yoga.
 Sage Patanjali has formulated eight limbs as being the path to yoga.
 According to sage Patanjali, following all the limbs one can realize the state of Samadhi.
 It has also been named as Patanjali’s Raja Yoga.
 However, the commentaries of different yogis vary in the subject of eight limbs as some regards eight limbs as the certain steps to reach the enlightenment and other consider it like the limbs of the body which grow simultaneously to make a mature body.
 In spite of having different views on the process of eight limbs, the importance and influence among yogis seem to be striking and remarkable.
-Even though yoga sutra of Patanjali has been dated back to 3rd century BC, the application and study of yoga sutra remained dormant till medieval age despite of its terse and concise form of writing.
+Even though yoga sutra of Patanjali has been dated back to 3rd century BC, the application and study of yoga sutra remained dormant till medieval age despite its terse and concise form of writing.
 Only in the late nineteenth century, the propagation of yoga sutra Patanjali was heighted and embarked by the effort of Swami Vivekananda.
-At this point of time, Yoga Sutra of Patanjali has been translated in forty different languages.
+At this point in time, Yoga Sutra of Patanjali has been translated into forty different languages.

 The Yoga Sutra Patanjali actually talks more than Ashtanga Yoga.
 In addition to ashtanga yoga, the sacred scriptures also has preserved the sutra focusing on state beyond the Samadhi.
 Ashtanga Yoga consists of eight different commandments or factors that has to be accomplished to reach the state of yoga.
 The Ashtanga Yoga recommends specific ingredients and elements which by practice and perseverance leads one to the state of union to the Supreme Self which is called the state of Yoga.
 The eight limbs of Ashtanga Yoga are as follows: